scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 Implementaion details
 ---------------------

-After providing an overview of the ``Delta`` framework and introducing its component in the previous section we continue by describing the implementation details and present performance analysis of the components.
+After providing an overview of the ``Delta`` framework and introducing its components in the previous section we continue by describing their implementation and benchmark their performance.

 Components of the ``Delta`` framework
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As shown in Fig. :ref:`fig-topo`, the architecture of ``Delta`` consists of three components.
-At the data staging site a **generator** ingests data from a local source, for example the diagnostic digitizer, and sends it to the processing facility.
-At NERSC, the  **middleman** runs on the DTN, receives the data stream from the WAN and forwards it to Cori.
-On cori the **processor** runs as an MPI program, receives the data stream, performs data analysis and stores the results in a backend, such as a database.
-Once stored, the analyzed can readily be ingested by visualizers, such as a dashboard.
-Figure :ref:`fig-sw-arch` visualizes the architecture, but hides the middleman for simplicity.
+As shown in Fig. :ref:`fig-topo`, the architecture of ``Delta`` consists of a generator, a middleman, and a processor.
+Each of them is implemented as a separate python script which needs to be executed on the KSTAR DTN, the NERSC DTN, and Cori respectively.
+Figure :ref:`fig-sw-arch` visualizes the architecture of the generator and the processor.
+The middleman is not shown as its sole task is to forward data packets.

 .. figure:: plots/delta-sw-arch.png